elbosso/expect-dialog-ca/README.md

 within the next two months.

 ### Requesting Certificates
-To apply for a certificate, the script `manage_certs.sh` is used:
+To apply for a certificate, the script `request_certificate.sh` is used:
 The end user has to give his
 private key and the password for unlocking it as well as the name of the file the new CSR is to be saved into.